surniaulula/wpsso/readme.txt

 		* https://schema.org/Recommendation
 		* https://schema.org/UserReview
 * **Bugfixes**
-	* Fixed All In One SEO Pack plugin detection by using the "AIOSEOP_Core" class name.
+	* Fixed All in One SEO Pack plugin detection by using the "AIOSEOP_Core" class name.
 	* Fixed Squirrly SEO conflict notification texts and links for the latest version of Squirrly SEO.
 * **Developer Notes**
 	* Added enqueue recursion to work around the Squirrly SEO `fixEnqueueErrors()` and `clearStyles()` methods that break toolbar notifications.